geroalexander/librai/README.md

 # Librai

 Librai is a progressive web app that runs on machine learning and AI.
-Available at https://librai.netlify.app/
 - It adjusts to user preferences and offers intelligent, evolving book recommendations that users will genuinely like.
 - While browsing in a book store or just feeling lazy, users can scan a book cover with the Smart Camera feature and immediately get results with a personalised compatability score every time.